Between Sheets and Words

 Clara crossed her arms, as if she could shield herself from that proximity, from that rough voice that had always known how to make her tremble. — You can’t just show up here, like this, after three months, and think everything will be fixed with an apology.

 She should have pulled away.
 Should have said no, slammed the door in his face, gone back to the wine and the solitude she had chosen.
 But the words died in her throat when Rafael cupped her face in his hands, his thumbs tracing slow circles over her cheekbones.
-Clara closed her eyes, feeling the warmth of his skin, the roughness of the calluses on his palms—calluses she knew so well, that had traveled every inch of her body.
+Clara closed her eyes, feeling the heat of his skin, the roughness of the calluses on his palms—calluses she knew so well, that had traveled every inch of her body.

 — Clara — he whispered, and the sound of her name on his lips was like a match struck in the dark.